How to write dimensions adapters

 runAtCurrTime: (Optional, defaults to

-if the adapter can only return the latest data (e.g., last 24h) and cannot reliably use thestartTimestamp
+false) Boolean flag.
+Set totrueif the adapter can only return the latest data (e.g., last 24h) and cannot reliably use thestartTimestampandendTimestamppassed tofetch.

 Testing Your Adapter